73nko/ts-structures/README.md

-# ts-structures
+# TS-structures

-Working with basic structures in TS
+I'm goint to play with different Javascript Structutres in Typescript.